canonical-web-and-design/practices/workflow/qa-steps.md

 - Embrace the 'social coding' aspect of Github.
 If you spot a typo, rather than type a comment explaining where you found the typo and what the correction should be, [suggest the actual code change](https://help.github.com/articles/incorporating-feedback-in-your-pull-request/#applying-a-suggested-change).
 - As above, you can also push refactors and larger code changes back to a PR which the original author can then review.
 - If you engage in a code review, you now have a responsibility to work with the author to get it over the line.
 Keep an eye out for your feedback being actioned and schedule a re-review in a timely manner.
+- Have an awareness of team cadence.
+Software Engineering is a endless craft and we can all craft endlessly.
+Don't let 'perfect' become the enemy of 'good'.
 - Remember to call out positive changes, not just negative.
 Are you impressed by the code change proposed?
 Did you learn a new thing by reviewing a certain change?
 Let the author know and spread the positivity.

 ## Adding content